Completed Construction Projects

 List of Ongoing Maintenance Projects

-The increase in revenue from the construction segment was due mainly to the higher percentage of revenue recognised from a number of existing construction projects as they progressed to a more active phase in FY2016.
+The decrease in revenue from both the construction and maintenance segments was due mainly to the lower percentage of revenue recognised from a number of existing and newly awarded construction projects during FY2020.

 Gross Profit And Gross Profit Margin

-Share Of Results Of Associates And Joint Ventures (Net Of Tax)
+Share of Results of Associated Companies And Joint Ventures

 Profit Before Income Tax

-Profit before income tax increased by $8.9 million or 117.0 per cent from $7.6 million for FY2015 to $16.5 million for FY2016.
-The increase was due mainly to (1) the increase in gross profit of $8.1 million and (2) the increase in the share of profit of associated companies and joint ventures of $2.9 million.
-The increase was partially offset by (1) the increase in administrative expenses of $1.8 million and (2) the decrease in other income of $0.3 million, as explained above.
+Profit before income tax increased by $3.4 million or 326.3% from $1.0 million for FY2019 to $4.4 million for FY2020.
+The increase was due mainly to (1) the increase in other gains (net) of $8.2 million, (2) the decrease in share of loss of associated companies and joint ventures of $0.6 million, and (3) the decrease in finance expenses of $0.1 million.
+The increase was partially offset by (1) the decrease in gross profit of $3.4 million and (2) the increase in administrative expenses of $2.1 million, as explained above.

-The effective tax rate for FY2016 was lower than the statutory tax rate of 17.0 per cent, due mainly to (1) enhanced tax deductions under the Productivity and Innovation Credit Scheme, (2) statutory stepped income tax exemption and (3) a tax rebate of 50 per cent on the corporate tax payable.
+The effective tax rate for FY2020 was lower than the statutory tax rate of 17.0% due mainly to (1) statutory stepped income tax exemption, (2) a tax rebate of 25% on the corporate tax payable, capped at $15,000, (3) an overprovision of prior year income tax amounting to $0.1 million and (4) certain income being not subject to tax.

 Statement Of Financial Position

-Shareholders' equity, comprising share capital, other reserves and retained profits, increased by $9.7 million, from $104.7 million as at 31 December 2015 to $114.4 million as at 31 December 2016.
-The increase was largely attributable to:
+Shareholders' equity, comprising share capital, treasury shares, other reserves, retained profits and non-controlling interests, increased by $2.0 million, from $121.2 million as at 31 December 2019 to $123.2 million as at 31 December 2020.
+The increase was due mainly to:

 Our Operating And Financial Review